Back to School Budget Busters: How to Save on Supplies, Clothes & More

+With school back in session, many parents are wondering how they’ll swing rising classroom costs.
 As retailers pull out all the stops to lure parents and students alike, shoppers must take steps to avoid unnecessary temptations and run up a steep credit card bill.
 It is possible to equip yourself or your kids with everything you need – without draining your bank account.
-We have six tips that can help you cut back-to-school spending in half or even more:
+We have six tips that can help you stick to your back to school budget:

 In order to prevent impulse buys, create a list of what your child absolutely needs and stick to the list – no matter what else might be on sale.
 Explain this strategy to your children ahead of time and enlist their help to find the best bargains.

 If last year’s school supplies are still in good shape, such as a backpack, binder or markers, don’t purchase new versions simply because it’s a new season.
 You can create new looks with stickers and patches, or swap school supplies with a friend or sibling.
 If new items must be purchased, seek out classic and durable styles that will last several years.

 Organize a back-to-school shopping trip with a group of family and friends.
 Purchasing the basics in bulk, such as pens, folders and paper, can save a lot of cash now and throughout the school year as more supplies are needed.
 They may even carry into future years.